peuBouzon/dijkstra-shortest-path/README.md

 # Dijkstra Shortest Path Algorithm

-This project implements Dijkstra's algorithm to find the shortest path in a graph.
+This project implements Dijkstra's algorithm to find the shortest path in a graph using an indexed min priority queue and linked lists.

 ## Table of Contents
 - [Usage](#usage)